jvoisin/fortify-headers/README.md

   [significant coverage](https://jvoisin.github.io/fortify-headers/)
-- Defining `USE_NATIVE_CHK` will make use of compiler-provided builtin `_chk` functions, which might be a bit better in term of diagnostics, but won't necesarily provide the same amount of security checks.
+- Defining `USE_NATIVE_CHK` will make use of compiler-provided builtin `_chk` functions, which might be a bit better in term of diagnostics, but won't necessarily provide the same amount of security checks.
+- Defining `PEDANTIC_CHECKS` will enable pedantic checks, that while technically correct, might break some programs relying on widely accepted undefined-behaviours.

 # Sample usage